Performing annual inspections and maintenance for your flat roof will ensure it functions correctly and lasts its intended service life.

 This spring, check your flat roof for the following:

-Many cold and torch applied roof systems are installed in a roll format, such as 2-ply modified bitumen, TPO, and EDPM.
-The laps in the membrane are the natural weak spots in the roof system and bear the brunt of from freeze thaw cycles experienced in Canada.
+Many cold and torch-applied roof systems are installed in a rolled format, such as 2-ply modified bitumen, TPO, and EDPM.
+The laps in the membrane are the natural weak spots in the roof system and bear the brunt of from freeze-thaw cycles experienced in Canada.
 It is important to check the seams to ensure they still fully adhere to the adjacent roll of membrane.
 Any membrane that is debonded should be repaired and resealed.

 While green roofs are all the rage these days, inadvertent green roofs are damaging to roof membranes and lead to premature failure.
 Organic growth, such as moss, saplings, and weeds commonly occur around the perimeter of a roof and at roof drains.
 This organic growth should be removed from the roof and any residue should be cleaned off.

 As your building shifts and ages, slight adjustments may occur to the sloping of the roof.
 If the sloping of the roof is modified through natural movement, ponding water can occur.
 Ponding water can prematurely degranulate modified bitumen membranes and unnecessarily expose the membrane to harmful UV rays drastically reducing its service life.
 Additionally, leaks occurring where ponding water is present cause additional water infiltration and are difficult to repair.